 The lifeboatmen and women aren’t doing it for money, they’re doing it because they want to, because they see it as a calling.

 In doing so, however, there’s always the risk that something can go drastically wrong — as it did at Penlee — yet still our Lifeboat volunteers continue to help keep our waters safe.

 CRUEL SEA: THE PENLEE LIFEBOAT DISASTER (BBC FOUR)

-SUPPORTING THE PROJECT AT PENLEE
+SUPPORTING THE PROJECT

 Print sales, pre-orders and contributions keep The Lifeboat Station Project on the road.
 In the case of such a long journey to Penlee, your support will help me make the photographs at such a special point on the RNLI network: